movahedan/turbo-bun/docs/planning/18_CHANGELOG_MANAGEMENT.md

 # 📝 Changelog Management: Automated Documentation Strategy

-> Comprehensive changelog management system for the Turboobun monorepo with automated generation, semantic versioning, and multi-format output
+> Comprehensive changelog management system for the Monobun monorepo with automated generation, semantic versioning, and multi-format output

 ## 📋 Table of Contents